 - Use live plants -

 Live plants are a perfect way to provide your aquarium with oxygen.
-A plant's life cycle includes taking a certain amount of CO2 from the aquarium's water and then generating oxygen.
+A plant's natural metabolic process includes taking CO2 from aquarium water and then generating oxygen.
 The amount of oxygen generated by artificial plants?
 Zero.

 - Balance the